+1 our people working.
+It's going to create jobs.
+That's

+2 what I can see happening with the Greyhound bus service.

-1 We don't need them.
+3 We don't need them.

-2 MS. WENDY VAN TONGEREN: So clearly a
+4 MS. WENDY VAN TONGEREN: So clearly a

-3 shuttlebus of some transportation of some sort, in your
+5 shuttlebus of some transportation of some sort, in your

-4 view, would prevent some of these deaths or will would
+6 view, would prevent some of these deaths or will would

-5 have prevented them?
+7 have prevented them?

-6 MS. GLADYS RADEK: Yes.
+8 MS. NAZIEL RADEK: Yes.

-7 MS. WENDY VAN TONGEREN: And it's a matter
+9 MS. WENDY VAN TONGEREN: And it's a matter

-8 of figuring out how to do that
+10 of figuring out how to do that

-9 MS. GLADYS RADEK: Yes.
+11 MS. NAZIEL RADEK: Yes.

-10 MS. WENDY VAN TONGEREN: with or without
+12 MS. WENDY VAN TONGEREN: with or without

-11 Greyhound?
+13 Greyhound?

-12 MS. GLADYS RADEK: Yes.
+14 MS. NAZIEL RADEK: Yes.

-13 MS. WENDY VAN TONGEREN: And then you had
+15 MS. WENDY VAN TONGEREN: And then you had

-14 another in the 32 another recommendation focusing on
+16 another in the 32 another recommendation focusing on

-15 hitchhiking because that's we are hypothesizing that as
+17 hitchhiking because that's we are hypothesizing that as

-16 a result of some evidence that she was seen, that that may
+18 a result of some evidence that she was seen, that that may

-17 have significantly contributed to what happened.
+19 have significantly contributed to what happened.
 So the

-18 other recommendation had to do with when the police when
+20 other recommendation had to do with when the police when

-19 the RCMP see a hitchhiker on the road.
+21 the RCMP see a hitchhiker on the road.
 And do you remember

-20 that recommendation?
+22 that recommendation?

-21 MS. GLADYS RADEK: Yes.
+23 MS. NAZIEL RADEK: Yes.

-MS. WENDY VAN TONGEREN: Yeah.
+24 MS. WENDY VAN TONGEREN: That they would